ClickerNZ/ED_Enhanced_T16000/README.md

 - Copy the contents of my BindFiles folder into the above bindings folder.

-### SCRIPT CONTROLLER CHECK

-The script will check for compatible controllers each time it is run (as described under REQUIREMENTS) and will ABORT if you don't have at least;

-- Thrustmaster T16000L or T16000M FCS flight stick...
-- Thrustmaster TWCS Throttle

-If you have either of the following compatible rudder pedals, they too will work with this script and the script will NOT ABORT if you don't;

-- TFRPRudder
-- TFRPHARudder

-The script will also automatically assign YAW to the most appropriate device in the following order;
-- Rudder Pedals (if one is detected)
-- Throttle Paddles
-- Joystick Twist axis

-Alternately, you can set this manually via a variable in ED_UserSettings.tmh.
-(this is covered in the next section)

 ### USER SETTINGS

 There are several CRITICAL settings which need to be set before you run the script or the game.